sanjsingh07/Domi-chain/docs/src/implemented-proposals/snapshot-verification.md

 To verify the snapshot, we do the following:

-On account store of non-zerotockaccounts, we hash the following data:
+On account store of non-zero lamport accounts, we hash the following data:

 - Account owner
 - Account data
 - Account pubkey
-- Account tock balance
+- Account lamports balance
 - Fork the account is stored on

 Use this resulting hash value as input to an expansion function which expands the hash value into an image value.